More than 60 percent of ChBE undergraduates participate in research.

 • You interpret the results of your tests or discoveries

 • You learn to communicate the results to others in your field

 What is my next step?

 Find a faculty member whose interests match yours and discuss potential research positions in his or her laboratory!
 Click here to view complete faculty contact information.
-You may also review their personal research web pages.

 After agreeing to terms with your supervising professor regarding a research project, you will need to request a permit so that you can register for your class.
 Please follow these instructions for completing the form.
 If you need assistance, email firstname.lastname@example.org.